 ER Diagram template

-REST API Request Lifecycle ER Diagram Template
+REST API Request Lifecycle,

 A ready-to-use ER diagram template mapping the full REST API request lifecycle from client call through middleware, server logic, and database and back, ideal for backend developers and architects.